 April 2008 Downtown New Britain Development Project Plan

 The Department administers all contracts for collection and disposal of solid waste and recyclables.
-The City's Transfer Station and Bulky Waste Landfill are located on Deming Road in Berlin.
-In 2007 approximately 50,000 tons of municipal waste were delivered to the Bristol Resource Recovery Facility waste-to-energy facility and an additional 3,100 tons of recyclables were sent to the Tunxis Recovery Operating Facility in Berlin.
+The City's Residential Recycling Center is located in Berlin.
+In 2014 approximately 22,000 tons of municipal waste were delivered to Covanta's waste-to-energy facility and an additional 4,300 tons of recyclables were sent to Murphy Road Recycling in Berlin.
 The City also participates in regional household hazardous waste collections.
 A curbside leaf -bag pickup program is conducted annually.

 "Clean Cart" Program